lnxjedi/gopherbot/doc/src/Environment-Variables.md

 * `GOPHER_HOME` - absolute path to the startup directory for the robot, relative paths are relative to this directory; unset if `cwd` can't be determined
 * `GOPHER_WORKSPACE` - the workspace directory (normally relative to `GOPHER_HOME`)
 * `GOPHER_CONFIGDIR` - absolute path to custom configuration directory, normally `$GOPHER_HOME/custom`
-* `GOPHER_WORKDIR` - set to the current working directory for the pipeline (used by e.g. the "clean" task)

 ### GopherCI Environment Variables